Connect with others who understand.

 Joint Deformities in Rheumatoid Arthritis

-Rheumatoid arthritis (RA) is an inflammatory autoimmune disease that progressively damages joints and can eventually lead to joint deformities.
+Rheumatoid arthritis (RA) is an inflammatory autoimmune disease that can damage joints and lead to joint deformities.
 Joint deformities occur when the joints lose their shape and alignment.
-Deformities can lead to complete loss of joint function and disability.
+Deformities can lead to a loss of joint function and disability.

-Although there currently is no cure for RA, there are medications and treatments available that can slow its progression — including the development of joint deformities.
-Once a joint deformity occurs, a person living with RA may benefit from treatments to manage the associated inflammation and symptoms.
-Joint replacement surgery may become necessary if there is too much damage.
+Although there’s no cure for RA, medications and treatments can slow its progression, including the development of joint deformities.
+If a joint deformity occurs, you may benefit from treatments to manage the associated chronic inflammation and symptoms.
+Joint replacement surgery may become necessary if there’s too much damage.

-Normally, healthy joints are lined with a specialized membrane known as the synovium.
+Healthy joints are lined with a specialized membrane known as the synovium.
 The synovium produces synovial fluid that lubricates and protects the joints.
-In RA, immune cells attack the synovium and release specialized inflammatory proteins known as cytokines.
-Inflammation of the synovium, called synovitis, develops as a result.
-Another condition, known as tenosynovitis, can occur when the synovium surrounding a tendon becomes inflamed.
+In RA, immune cells attack the synovium and release proteins called cytokines that cause inflammation.
+This process causes symptoms like pain and swelling.

-The inflammation triggers the synovial membrane to grow abnormally fast, creating a fibrous layer of abnormal tissue, known as a pannus.
-The pannus releases enzymes that break down cartilage and bone, which can destroy the joints and ligaments.
-The abnormal tissue also contains a large number of specialized bone cells known as osteoclasts, which secrete high levels of other proteins and acids that erode the bone.
+The pannus releases chemicals that break down cartilage and bone.
+This produces erosions and can damage the joints and ligaments.
+The affected joints have many specialized bone cells called osteoclasts, which release proteins and acids that wear away the bone.
 The pannus can also produce too much synovial fluid, which contributes to joint swelling and pain.

-Over time, this inflammatory damage can lead to joint deformities.
+Over time, this inflammation and damage can lead to joint deformities.

-• Boutonniere deformity — The middle joint of a finger is bent and will not straighten, while the tip of the finger bends back.
+• Boutonniere deformity — The middle joint of a finger becomes bent and won’t straighten, while the tip of the finger bends backwards.

-• Swan-neck deformity — The base of the finger and the outermost finger joint bend inward (in flexion), while the middle joint is straightened out (in extension).
+• Swan-neck deformity — The base of the finger and the outermost finger joint bend in, while the middle joint straightens out.

 • Hitchhiker’s thumb — The thumb knuckle flexes outward abnormally, while the outermost finger joint hyperextends.
 It’s also known as a Z-thumb, because it creates a Z shape.

 • Ulnar drift — Also known as ulnar deviation, this condition describes when the fingers angle away from the thumb toward the ulna bone in the forearm.
-Ulnar drift is due to severe damage in the knuckles of the fingers.
-Read more about ulnar drift here.
+Ulnar drift is a sign of severe damage to the knuckles of the fingers.

-• Carpal tunnel syndrome — This affects the wrists.
-The inflammation in the wrist and hand can compress the nerve leading to the hand and fingers, causing weakness.
+• Carpal tunnel syndrome — Inflammation in the wrist and hand can compress the nerve leading to the hand and fingers, causing weakness.

-• Claw toe deformity With this deformity, the toes are bent either upward (in extension) or down (in flexion) from the joints at the ball of the foot.
+• Claw-toe deformity — The toes bend either upward or downward from the joints at the ball of the foot.
 Sometimes, the toes may also bend and curl under the foot.

-• Rheumatoid nodules — These are firm lumps that develop in the bony joints of people with RA.
-Read more about rheumatoid nodules here.
+• Rheumatoid nodules — Rheumatoid nodules are firm lumps that develop in the bony joints of people with RA.

 Can Joint Deformities Be Prevented?

-Although there are no medications available to prevent RA, disease-modifying antirheumatic drugs (DMARDs) can help slow disease progression.
-These drugs work by targeting inflammation at its source to help stop further joint damage and prevent disability associated with joint deformities.
+There are currently no medications to prevent or cure rheumatoid arthritis, but there are drugs that can help reduce inflammation or even slow or stop disease progression.
+Disease-modifying antirheumatic drugs (DMARDs) help slow disease progression.
+These drugs work by targeting inflammation at its source to help stop further joint damage and prevent disability.

 Steroids (also known as corticosteroids) can also be used to manage acute symptoms of RA while reducing inflammation.
 Steroids work by mimicking the action of cortisol, the natural stress chemical that reduces inflammation.
-Doctors may prescribe corticosteroids such as prednisone to help manage RA symptoms while waiting for DMARDs or other medications to begin fully working.
+Your rheumatologist may prescribe corticosteroids to help manage RA symptoms while waiting for DMARDs or other medications to begin working.

-Aggressive treatment with medication may help prevent deformities.
-However, once joint deformities occur, treatments mainly focus on managing inflammation and symptoms through therapy.
-Surgery can also sometimes address pain and help people with joint deformities regain some functionality.
+An RA treatment plan may help prevent joint deformities.
+However, once joint deformities occur, treatments mainly focus on controlling swelling and other symptoms, as well as preventing new deformities.
+Sometimes, surgery can address joint pain and help people with joint deformities regain some functionality.

 Occupational Therapy

-Joint deformities can limit the ability to use your hands, making many tasks difficult.
-An occupational therapist can work with you to develop an exercise program to help improve the function and slow the progression of the deformity.
+Joint deformities can limit the ability to use your hands and feet, making many tasks difficult.
+An occupational therapist can work with you to develop an exercise program to help improve function and slow the progression of deformities related to RA.
 The therapist may also suggest using splints to stabilize the affected joints in the hands, wrists, and fingers.

 Surgery

-If medications are not effective or if there is too much joint damage, surgery may be a good treatment option.
-Although surgery won’t cure RA, it can remove and replace the damaged joints and tissues, which can help you recover some functionality.
-Your doctor may suggest one of several surgery options.
+If medications aren’t effective or if there’s too much joint damage, surgery may be a good treatment option.
+Surgery won’t cure RA, but it can remove and replace damaged joints and tissues to help you recover some use of those joints.
+Your healthcare provider may suggest one of several surgery options.

-By joining myRAteam — the social network for people with rheumatoid arthritis and their loved ones — you can connect with more than 147,000 members who understand life with RA.
-Every day, members come together to ask questions, give advice, and share their stories.
+On myRAteam, the social network for people with rheumatoid arthritis and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with RA.

 A myRAteam Member